 You can see it has a self-referencing URL as the third URL, specifying the specific URL is meant for

-en-gb, and it specifies two other languages.
-Now, both other URLs would need to be in the sitemap too, looking like this:
+en-gb, and it defines two other languages.
+Now, both different URLs would need to be in the sitemap too, which looks like this:

-As you can see, basically we’re only changing the URLs within the
+As you can see, we’re only changing the URLs within the

-<loc> element, as everything else needs to be the same.
-This way, each URL has a self-referencing hreflang attribute, and return links to the appropriate other URLs.
+<loc> element, as everything else should be the same.
+Each URL has a self-referencing hreflang attribute and return links to the appropriate other URLs with this method.

-XML sitemap markup like this is very verbose: a lot of output is needed to do this for a lot of URLs.
+XML sitemap markup like this is very verbose: you need a lot of output to do this for many URLs.
 The benefit of an XML sitemap implementation is simple: your normal users won’t be bothered with this markup.
-This has the benefit of not adding extra page weight and it doesn’t require a lot of database calls on page load to generate this markup.
+You don’t end up adding extra page weight, and it doesn’t require a lot of database calls on page load to generate this markup.

 Another benefit of adding hreflang through the XML sitemap is that it’s usually a lot easier to change an XML sitemap than to change all the pages on a site.
-No need to go through large approval processes and maybe you can even get direct access to the XML sitemap file.
+This way, there’s no need to go through large approval processes, and maybe you can even get direct access to the XML sitemap file.

 Other technical aspects of an hreflang implementation

-We’re going to assume that you’ve decided which type of technical implementation you’re going to choose.
-There are a couple of other technical specificities you should know about before you start implementing hreflang.
+Once you’ve decided on your implementation method, there are a couple of other technical considerations you should know about before you start implementing hreflang.

-When it was introduced, it was explained as being for “international landing pages”, ie pages where you redirect users based on their location.
-However, it can basically be described as the final “catch-all” of all the hreflang statements.
-If the users location and language didn’t match anything else, that’s where they will be sent.
+When it was introduced, it was explained as being for “international landing pages”, i.e., pages where you redirect users based on their location.
+However, it can be described as the final “catch-all” of all the hreflang statements.
+It’s where users will be sent if their location and language don’t match anything else.

-In the German example we mentioned above, a user searching in English still wouldn’t have a “fitting” URL.
+In the German example, we mentioned above, a user searching in English still wouldn’t have a URL that fits them.
 That’s one of the cases where

 x-default comes into play.
-You’d add a fourth link to the markup, and end up with these 4:
+You’d add a fourth link to the markup and end up with these four:

 In this case, the

-de link though, even though technically that would create exactly the same result.
-In the long run it’s usually better to have both as it specifies what language that de page is in and makes the code easier to read.
+de link, though, even though technically that would create precisely the same result.
+In the long run, it’s usually better to have both as it specifies the language of the de page – and it makes the code easier to read.

 hreflang and rel=canonical